lateralblast/guige/README.md

 - LVM based install to the first non USB drive available using the first network device with link (EXT4 root filesystem)
 - LVM based install to the first non USB drive available using the first network device with link (XFS root filesystem)
 - LVM based install to the first non USB drive available using the first network device with link (BTRFS root filesystem)

+There is an option for compression with btrfs on the root disk.
+If this option is specified the root disk is remounted during installation and compression applied.
+The fstab entry is updated and compression will be anabled after the reboot at the end of the installation.

 A custom cloud-init user-data file can be used by using the --userdata switch with the location of the file.
 This will copy the file into the image, create a boot menu entry called custom, and set that to default.